 How Do Prenuptial and Postnuptial Agreements Affect Spousal Support in Texas?

-When temporary or lifetime alimony in Texas is on the line, you need a skilled and knowledgeable divorce lawyer who can:
+When temporary or lifetime alimony in Texas is on the line, you need a skilled and knowledgeable divorce lawyer who can:- Gather and present evidence to the court that supports your argument for or against spousal support

 - Negotiate with your ex-spouse's lawyer for a reasonable amount of spousal support